shenwei356/LexicMap/docs/content/tutorials/search.md

 **Result ordering:**

-  For a HSP cluster, SimilarityScore = aligned_bases * weighted_pident.
+  For a HSP cluster, `SimilarityScore = aligned_bases * weighted_pident`.
-  1. Within each HSP cluster, HSPs are sorted by sstart.
+  1. Within each HSP cluster, HSPs are sorted by `sstart`.
-  2. Within each subject genome, HSP clusters are sorted in descending order by SimilarityScore.
+  2. Within each subject genome, HSP clusters are sorted in descending order by `SimilarityScore`.
-  3. Results of multiple subject genomes are sorted by the highest SimilarityScore of HSP clusters.
+  3. Results of multiple subject genomes are sorted by the highest `SimilarityScore` of HSP clusters.